Nsb2020/Loan-Default-Prediction-/README.md

 * Google Collobarotory Notebook

 # Model Selection

-Model_1 (the Random Forest Decision Classifier) has a precision score of 0.68, a recall score of 0.76, and an accuracy score of 0.7584.
-While Model_2 (the Gradient Bosting Decision Classifier) has a precision score of 0.67, a recall score of 0.75, and an accuracy score of 0.7538, Hence, taking all this classification report into consideration, Model_1 (the Random Forest Decision Classifier) will make a better prediction and would be a great fit to solve our business problem.
-Aside from the result metrics, Model_2 (Gradient Bosting Classifier) takes a longer period to fit the data set into the model as compared to Model_1 (Random Forest Classifier), which has a very short fitting period, and that can be of great advantage.
+Two different ensemble models were selected and compared for this project (the Random Forest Decision Classifier and the Gradient Bosting Decision Classifier), and the best parameters for these models were optimized using grid search.

+# Notebook
+The jupyter notebook containing all the code and exploratory data analysis can be found [here]()